Huh/How2R/README.md

 # How2R

-A collection of documents from R group meetings at the University of Montana
+Besides being a collection of documents from R group meetings at the University of Montana, I have challenged myself to add documents and resources for all the widely applicable questions asked of me during the semester.

+Much of the content here is something like a CliffsNotes version of the actual documentation.

+The site can be found at this link: [https://huh.github.io/How2R/](https://huh.github.io/How2R/)